 * If you travel by train then make a trip of 2 nights and 3 days.
 If you plan to visit Panna diamond mines than add one more day.

-** Most of the temples are closeby especially Western group of temples, so need for a taxi.
+** Most of the temples are closeby especially the Western group of temples, so need for a taxi.
 Wear comfortable shoes as you need to walk between temples and climb stairs at temples

 * Engage a guide to see the temples (the Western group of temples).
 The guide will tell you some interesting stories about the temples and show you interesting points.